hpc/charliecloud/doc-src/ch-grow_desc.rst

   :code:`--parse-only`
     Stop after parsing the Dockerfile.

+  :code:`--print-storage`
+    Print the storage directory path and exit.

   :code:`-t`, :code:`-tag TAG`
     Name of image to create.
 Append :code:`:latest` if no colon present.